 - It aims to improve groundwater management through community participation in identified priority areas in seven states.
 Gujarat, Haryana, Karnataka, Madhya Pradesh, Maharashtra, Rajasthan and Uttar Pradesh.

 - The implementation of the scheme is expected to benefit about 8350-gram panchayats in 78 districts in these states.

 - The scheme will promote panchayat-led groundwater management and behavior change.

 - Out of the total outlay of Rs 6000 crore, 50% will be in the form of a World Bank loan and will be repaid by the Central Government.
 The remaining 50% will be through regular support from the Union Budget.

 Atal Bhujal Yojana Need / Benefits

-Need – Due to widespread exploitation across the country the ground water level has come down to its lowest level in recent years.
-The government has planned this scheme for conservation of water bodies, which is a matter of concern for the authorities.
+Need – Due to widespread exploitation across the country the groundwater level has come down to its lowest level in recent years.
+The government has planned this scheme for the conservation of water bodies, which is a matter of concern for the authorities.

 Benefits – This scheme will help revive the water bodies.
 In addition, groundwater levels will also improve, especially in rural areas.

 - To strengthen institutional arrangements by facilitating strong database, scientific approach, and community participation in the groundwater sector in the states participating in Institutional Strengthening & Capacity Building component (Rs.
 1,400 crores) , so that they manage their resources Can do.